LEVERAGE LIMITLESS POSSIBILITIES

 Whether your application is a straightforward molded part or a complex multi-component assembly you can rely on Craftech to guide you through your cleanroom molding and assembly requirements.

 Overmolding is a specialized process which incorporates the molding of one material (Overmold) on top or around another (Substrate).
-You see this today in many everyday medical, commercial and household products.
+You see this today in many everyday medical, commercial and consumer packaged goods products.
 This option typically provides the end user a better grip or more comfortable feel while using the given instrument or device although it is also used extensively in gasketing, sealing and shock resistance applications

 If you would like to speak to us regarding the do’s and don’ts of Overmolding please contact us.
 Also please see the links below that will provide some ideas on what to anticipate when designing your overmolded part.